XR2Learn/beaconapp-laser-cutting-machine/README.md

 Then, click on “Quest Link / Rift” button, then “Start”.
 After a short loading time, you should find yourself in a white virtual environment, with a different menu layout.

-(Back on the computer, if not done already : Unzip “DemoLaserCutter_XR2Learn.zip” Then launch Demo XR2Learn Laser.exe
+(Back on the computer, if not done already : Unzip “DemoLaserCutter_XR2Learn.zip” Then launch "Demo XR2Learn Laser.exe".

 Put the VR headset back on, and take the Touch controllers.
 You should be able to see a virtual room with a laser cutting machine, and see the hands of your virtual avatar moving with the controllers.